-An easy and tasty chorizo and pepper pasta recipe, made in just 30 minutes.
-Perfect for busy weeknights when time is of the essence.
+An easy and tasty chorizo and pepper pasta recipe, made in just 30 minutes!

 ✔️ Why should you try it?

-One: Heat a little oil in a shallow casserole or frying pan and fry the red onion and garlic for a few minutes before adding the chorizo and peppers.
-Meanwhile, bring a pan of salted water to the boil and cook the pasta according to packet instructions, drain and set aside.
+One: Heat the oil in a shallow casserole or frying pan and fry the red onion and garlic for a few minutes before adding the chorizo and peppers.
+Meanwhile, bring a pan of salted water to a boil and cook the pasta according to packet instructions, drain and set aside.

-Two: After the chorizo mix has been cooking for 5 minutes drain off any excess fat, add the passata, tomato puree, sugar, smoked paprika, italian herbs, salt and pepper and simmer for 10 minutes.
+Two: After the chorizo mix has been cooking for 5 minutes drain off any excess oil, add the passata, tomato puree, sugar, smoked paprika, Italian herbs, salt and pepper and simmer for 10 minutes.

 Three: Add the drained pasta to the pan and stir to make sure the pasta is coated in the sauce.